 If you decide to NOT buy in town from an agency, then you can expect to pay around 15,000 kip to get a tuk tuk from your accomodation to the slow boat pier.
 The Slow boat ticket price on the boat will cost around 110,000 kip to Pakbeng.
 A ticket from Pakbeng to Huay Xai will cost around 110,000 kip.
 You’ll need to be there earlier than those who bought tickets in town to ensure that you can buy an available seat.

-There are no lunch stops on this trip, it takes a full day to head upriver to Pakbeng.
-At Pakbeng, where you disembark, you find somewhere to stay for the night. in the morning you head back to the boat dock to head north from Pakbeng to Huay Xai.
-There’s a small shop on board, where they’ll sell you a pot of noodles, coffee (3in1 only for 10k) and a bag of potato chips.
+There are no lunch stops on this trip, it takes a full day to head upriver to Pakbeng, so you’ll want to bring a packed lunch.
+At Pakbeng, where you disembark after the first day., you find somewhere to stay for the night. in the morning you head back to the boat dock to head north from Pakbeng to Huay Xai.
+There’s a small shop on board, where they’ll sell you a pot of noodles, coffee (3in1 only for 10k), and a bag of potato chips.
 Don’t make the same mistake that we did and assume that there will be someone trying to sell food at the slow boat Mekong river boat dock (there isn’t much).
 Take your lunch with you, buy it from Luang Prabang (and from Pakbeng on morning two).

 Check out our recommended food and drink from Laos – they’re amazing.

 The Luang Prabang slow boat departed at 08:55, about 75% full, half westerners, half locals who were dropped at various rocks in the river on the way north.